waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Critical Discoveries
 - **Surf Mechanic:** You cannot initiate Surf from an `elevated_ground` tile.
 You must be on a `ground`, `steps`, or `grass` tile adjacent to water.

+## B. Future Tool/Agent Ideas
+- **Cave Navigator Agent:** Could generate high-level, multi-floor navigation plans for complex dungeons.
+- **Puzzle Element Finder Tool:** Could parse map XML to automatically identify coordinates of puzzle elements like boulders and switches.

+## C. Self-Correction & Lessons Learned
+- **User Error vs. Tool Error:** When a tool appears to fail, first consider if the failure was due to user error (e.g., using an outdated path after an interruption) before assuming the tool itself is bugged.
+Verify the context before debugging.